Install and run the Workbench CLI

 • 1 = User-actionable error (e.g., missing parameter, workspace not defined in the current context)

-• 3 = Unexpected error (e.g., null pointer exception)
+• 3 = Unexpected error (e.g., Java exception)

-Application exit codes will be passed through to the caller.
+Third-party application exit codes will be passed through to the caller.
 For example, if gcloud --malformedOption returns exit code 2, then wb gcloud --malformedOption will also return exit code 2.

 Access requirements